vcgarnica/MSE_FindR/README.md

 After column selections have been made and the estimate button pressed, a download button along with the results will be displayed.
 Users can export the file containing `MSE FindR` estimates of degrees of freedom and $\hat\sigma^2$ for each trial along with information previously included in the original CSV file.

 Obs.: users may check whether $\hat\sigma^2$ has been correctly estimated by hand-calculating the degrees of freedom for a few trials and comparing that value to `MSE FindR` degrees of freedom estimates.
 At this point, users should know that only one $\hat\sigma^2$ value is estimated for each trial.
+Additionally, `MSE FindR` returns `NA` for non-significant post hoc test results (e.g. all letters are the same in a trial).

 # Technical details